1. Writing and drawing skills develop gradually, starting with random scribbling around 16 months.

 Being able to write or draw is a huge accomplishment for your little one!
 Like all aspects of development these skills are acquired in a gradual process that involves more advanced and complex skills each time.
-Since your baby is born, she starts to work on her finger and hand movements that, later on, will allow her to hold a crayon and scribble.
-From this point, there are several stages that she’ll go through while practicing her writing and drawing.
+From the moment your baby is born, they start to work on their finger and hand movements that, later on, will allow them to hold a crayon and scribble.
+From this point, there are several stages that they’ll go through while practicing their writing and drawing.

-Starting at about 16 months, your daughter will begin to scribble in a random way.
-She will start to realize that her arm movements create the lines she sees on the page.
-At this point she’ll be able to hold the crayon with her whole fist and her scribbles will be produced with large arm movements (originated from the shoulder).
+Starting at about 16 months, your child will begin to scribble in a random way.
+They will start to realize that their arm movements create the lines they see on the page.
+At this point, they’ll be able to hold the crayon with their whole fist and their scribbles will be produced with large arm movements (originated from the shoulder).

-As she develops more control over her hand and finger muscles, she’ll begin to make more controlled lines and scribbles.
-You might see that she repeats the same lines (vertical, horizontal, diagonal, etc.) over and over again, practicing.
+As they develop more control over their hand and finger muscles, they’ll begin to make more controlled lines and scribbles.
+You might see that they repeat the same lines (vertical, horizontal, diagonal, etc.) over and over again, practicing.

 Lines and patterns

-Then, your little one will take a huge step: understand that what she draws can have a meaning!
-She’ll recognize the components that make up writing: lines, curves, and patterns.
-Even though she won’t be able to write actual letters, she’ll try to imitate the patterns.
-She might “write” something down and then tell what it means.
+Then, your little one will take a huge step: understand that what they draw can have a meaning!
+They’ll recognize the components that makeup writing: lines, curves, and patterns.
+Even though they won’t be able to write actual letters, they’ll try to imitate the patterns.
+They might “write” something down and then explain what it means.

 Anticipating the drawing

-Later on, your little one will develop the cognitive ability to hold images in her mind, that is symbolic thinking.
-So, if she used to create random works of art and name them only after finishing them, now she’ll be able to plan what she wants to draw!
-She’ll demonstrate even more control and detail when handling crayons, and will love to use different colors.
-She’ll also begin to differentiate between pictures and words.
-You’ll see this when she draws a dog, for example, and then “writes” its name below.
+Later on, your little one will develop the cognitive ability to hold images in their mind, that is symbolic thinking.
+So, if they used to create random works of art and name them only after finishing them, now they’ll be able to plan what they want to draw!
+They’ll demonstrate even more control and detail when handling crayons, and will love to use different colors.
+They’ll also begin to differentiate between pictures and words.
+You’ll see this when they draw a dog, for example, and then “writes” its name below.

 Experimenting with letters and words

-Now that she’s had practice, she’ll start trying out different letters and words, most likely the letters from her own name.
-Plus, she’ll start to understand that some words have a longer line of symbols (letters) than others.
-So maybe you’ll see that she scribbles in a way that simulates short and long words.
+Now that they’ve had practice, they’ll start trying out different letters and words, most likely the letters from their own name.
+Plus, they’ll start to understand that some words have a longer line of symbols (letters) than others.
+So maybe you’ll see that they scribble in a way that simulates short and long words.

-To learn more about this topic and ways to encourage your little one writing skills visit this article: Learning to Write and Draw
+To learn more about this topic and ways to encourage your little one’s writing skills visit this article: Learning to Write and Draw